mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 We could choose to utilize regex or string split functions (like those in the `stringr` package).
 However, base R also has some useful tools for dealing with time and date data.

-Using base R, we can convert the character string to an object of class POSIXct that represent calendar times and dates.
+Using base R, we can convert the character string to an object of class **POSIXct** that represent calendar times and dates.

 ```r
 #Reformat epoch time stamp as time of day as posix format.
     datum.SH$Date <- as.POSIXct(datum.SH$Date)
 ```

 From there, we can split the Date column information into individual parts.
-This will help us chunk or isolate pieces of data later (for example, by month or week or day).
+This will help us summarize data later if we want (for example, by month or week or day).
 We will split the Date column into four new columns: Month.day (the month and day together), TOD (time of day), Month, and Day.

 ```r